Paradoxika/Skeptik/README.md

 (you may increase the value after -Xmx, if you need or want to provide more memory to the JVM)

-Further instructions, such as necessary command-line arguments, will be shown to you.
+Further instructions, such as possible command-line arguments, will be shown to you.

 If you face any difficulty, do not hesitate to contact us.